 Here is the response of an actual split-capacitor matching circuit as we sweep the antenna frequency through 116-198 MHz.
 We have C1 = 1 pF, C2 = 8 pF, L2 = 100 nH and R3 = 0 Ω. The trace with two peaks is the output of our detector diode, and so is not directly proportional to the gain of our matching network, but nevertheless increases with gain.
 The first peak corresponds to gain 4.5 at 146 MHz and the second to gain 2.5 at 170 MHz.
 We see that our antenna signal is being amplified for our detector diode by the action of purely passive components.

-When we insert these component values into our spreadsheet, along with our estimate of antenna resistance and inductance, our calculation suggests the first peak should be at 160 MHz with gain 4.6 and the second should be at 310 MHz with gain 0.9.
+When we insert these component values into our Filter Tool, along with our estimate of antenna resistance and inductance, our calculation suggests the first peak should be at 160 MHz with gain 4.6 and the second should be at 310 MHz with gain 0.9.
 Thus our calculation captures the spirit of the matching network's behavior, but in reality the layout of the printed circuit board, imperfections in the individual components, and uncertainty about the antenna, require that we select the tuning capacitance during construction.
 This is often the case with matching networks.
 If we want such spectacular performance by a passive network, we will have to adjust the circuit at the time of construction.

-Imagine a thin, rectangular piece of piezoelectric crystal.
+Take a thin, rectangular piece of piezoelectric crystal.
 Its top surface is flat.
 The crystal expands and contracts with applied electric field.
 If we tap the crystal, it will shiver for a short time, like a crystal wine glass, but at a frequency too high for us to hear.
 As the crystal shivers, it develops a voltage across its surfaces that matches the frequency and amplitude of the shiver.
 If we put electrodes on the top and bottom surface, the crystal will resonate when we apply a sinusoidal voltage of the correct frequency.
 Crystal oscillators use this resonance to create a frequency that is as accurate as the dimensions and flatness of the crystal.

 A SAW filter does not use bulk resonance of a crystal.
 It uses surface acoustic waves.
 Instead of electrodes on opposite faces of a crystal, the SAW filter has two interlocking combs of electrodes on one end of the crystal surface, and another two such combs at the opposite end, but on the same crystal surface.
 We connect our input across these combs, as shown below.